Menu

 RCPT-USA has three pathways to becoming an RCPT-USA JM.
 All JMs must be members of the team and participate at least annually in RCPT-USAs JM refresher (JMR) and standardization course held during our semi-annual training events.

 Potential RCPT-USA JMs must be team members and have jumped with RCPT-USA prior to attending any JMR.
 JMs should be familiar with RCPT-USA’s Airborne Standard Operating Procedures (ASOP)(see: Members Resources section).
+JMR is used as our onboarding process for incoming JMs, even if they are current from their source organization.

 Accepted forms of JM training: